Visit our Photo Gallery to see what our lifts can do! Click here: Photo Gallery

 Decisions about wheelchair lifts are rarely made by just one person.
 Use the “Share” buttons at the bottom of this page to tell others involved in this decision about this website.

-For many more photos and videos please visit our Facebook page here: https://www.facebook.com/Affordable-Wheelchair-Lifts
+For many more photos and videos, as well as updates on what used lifts are on the market, please visit our Facebook page here: https://www.facebook.com/Affordable-Wheelchair-Lifts

 Here is a photo of this same lift, from the second story when the installation was nearly complete: